tuanphpvn/serviceworker-cookbook/README.md

 1. Clone this repository
 2. Execute `cd serviceworker-cookbook && npm install`
 3. Copy the `_recipe_template` directory, rename it, and add all recipe code and resources within that new directory
+4.  export GCM_API_KEY='<Your key>'
-3. Execute `gulp watch` to start the server
+5. Execute `gulp watch` to start the server
-4. Navigate to http://localhost:3000 to develop and test your recipe
+6. Navigate to http://localhost:3000 to develop and test your recipe

 When it's all done, please submit a pull request to the [ServiceWorker Cookbook](https://github.com/mozilla/serviceworker-cookbook).